All the basics about synthetic, regenerated and natural fibers you want to know!

 Synthetic fibers, like polyester, nylon, acrylic, and elastane are generally durable and most resistant to wrinkles, shrinkage, and stretch.
 They also don’t color bleed as easily.
 On the other hand, they are very suffocating for your skin.
 They are the worst in terms of thermoregulation – when it’s cold outside you feel extra cold and when it’s hot you feel like in a greenhouse.
 Speaking of greenhouses – synthetic fibers don’t biodegrade, so basically once they are made, they are going nowhere.
 This leads to major pollution.
 Washing synthetic clothes also causes microplastics in the oceans, which we’ll eventually end up eating when consuming fish and other seafood.
 So do think twice before buying synthetics and/or seafood.

 Natural fibers, like cotton, silk, wool, linen, and hemp are complete opposites from synthetic fibers.
 They might not be as durable – meaning they are biodegradable.
 They are the most comfortable to your skin and each previously mentioned fiber has its own qualities.
 Wool keeps you warm but isn’t the most ethical nor eco-friendly.
-Go for cashmere, merino or Saxxon wool.
-They are more expensive, but they don’t itch and the quality is really there.
+If you absolutely must buy it, go for cashmere, merino or Saxxon wool.
+They are more expensive, but at least they wouldn’t just stay in the closet, because of poor quality or itchiness.
 Silk is the strongest natural fiber available.
 It’s light and comfortable, also has excellent insulation properties – warm in winter, cool in summer.
 Linen/flax and hemp are basically interchangeable.
 They are your go-to summer fabrics.
 They decrease body temperature and absorb moisture.
 But both hemp and linen wrinkle easily.
 They are more eco-friendly to produce, even if not organic.
 Last, but not least – cotton.
 Cotton is the most used fiber in the fashion industry and rightfully so.
 It’s cheap, very comfortable, durable, but boy oh boy how devastating to our planet!
 When buying cotton, always make sure it’s organic.
-You should watch the movie “The True Cost” (also on Netflix), where they explain everything that’s wrong with cotton, from seed to garment.
+You should watch the movie “The True Cost” (also on Amazon), where they explain everything that’s wrong with cotton, from seed to garment.
+Read more about it here.

 Regenerated fibers, like rayon, viscose, modal, and acetate are usually to just walk away from.
 They are comfortable to the skin because they’re made of cellulose, but that also brings us to massive deforestation.
 Regenerated fibers have generally the worst quality compared to synthetics and natural fibers, which is the opposite of sustainability.
 Means that it shortens the lifespan of a product and this is something to really consider while buying clothes.